Data Structure¶

 Network analysis characters are based on

-networkx.Graphand returnsnetworkx.Graphwith additional node or edge attributes.
+networkx.Graphand return anetworkx.Graphwith additional node or edge attributes.

-Morphological elements#
+Morphological Elements¶

-Additional modules (elements and utils) cover functions
+Additional modules (elements and utils) cover functions generating new

-or links between them.
+them.
 For details, please refer to the API.

-The majority of functions used within momepy are not limited to one type
+The majority of functions used within momepy are not limited to one type of

-University of Strathclyde by the Urban Design Studies Unit.
-This is
+Strathclyde by the Urban Design Studies Unit.

-true especially for morphological tessellation, partitioning of space
+This is true especially for morphological tessellation, partitioning of space

 based on building footprints.
-Morphological tessellation can substitute
+Morphological tessellation can substitute plots

-in dedicated section of this guide.
+dedicated section of this guide.

 For example, you can use momepy to do morphometric analysis of:

-morphological cells,
+morphological cells

 and more.

-When using more than one morphological element, momepy needs to
+When using more than one morphological element, momepy needs to understand

-block.
-To use momepy, each feature of each layer needs its own
+momepy, each feature of each layer needs its own unique index.
+Moreover, each

-unique index.
-Moreover, each feature also needs to bear index
+feature also needs to bear the index of related elements.
+Consider the

-of related elements.
-Consider following sample rows of
+following sample rows of buildings_gdf:

 index |